 - Students Union - Course Representative Training Presentation

-The fourth UWTSD conference for collaborative partners took place on 7 December 2017 in Cardiff.
+The fifth UWTSD conference for collaborative partners took place on 6 December 2018 in Cardiff.

-The agenda and slides from the presentation can be accessed below.
+The agenda and slides from the presentation are available below:

 - UWTSD Collaborative Partners Update

 - Updates and information from UWTSD and the HE Sector